 In November 2021, Ofwat and the Environment Agency announced separate industry-wide investigations into Flow to Full Treatment at waste water recycling centres.
-Ofwat has since opened enforcement cases into six companies, including the Company.
-Ofwat published an update on its investigation in August 2023: Investigation into sewage treatment works - Ofwat.
+Ofwat has since opened enforcement cases into all sewerage undertakers in England and Wales, including the Company.
+Ofwat has yet to formally respond on the investigation of the Company and the timing of a response is unknown, though In early August 2024 Ofwat published proposed enforcement action in respect of three other companies, including proposed fines.
 The EA continue to issue written requests for information and have conducted a number of visits of Water Recycling Centres.
-The Company continues to work with both organisations as they continue to gather further information to inform the investigations and next steps.
+The Company continues to cooperate with both organisations as they conduct their investigations.